 Regarding philosophy, Arnauld, like Descartes, held that its purpose was to acquire useful knowledge through reason.
 That reason ought to be employed only in the pursuit of useful knowledge is emphasized in the opening pages of the Logic.
 Arnauld and Nicole say that “speculative sciences, such as geometry, astronomy, and physics” can be used as instruments for perfecting judgment and reason.
 This provides a use for some of the “nooks and crannies” of those sciences, which would otherwise be “completely worthless.”
 They go on to say, “People are not born to spend their time measuring lines, examining the relations between angles, or contemplating different motions of matter.
 The mind is too large, life too short, time too precious to occupy oneself with such trivial objects.
 But they are obligated to be just, fair, and judicious in all their speech, their actions, and the business the conduct.
 Above all they ought to train and educate themselves for this” (Logic, 5).
 Arnauld did not think, however, that philosophical sciences are useful only as instruments for acquiring virtues.
-Natural philosophy or physics can be made to serve the good of human life in many ways.
-But even metaphysics is useful in that it can help the theologian in the task of defending the truth.
+Natural philosophy or physics can be made to serve the good of human life in many ways and even metaphysics is useful in that it can help the theologian in the task of defending the truth.

 An outstanding example of that sort of usefulness, in Arnauld’s view, was Descartes’ argument for the distinction of the soul or mind from the body.
 Arnauld refers to Descartes as a “Christian philosopher,” echoing Descartes’ own use of the phrase in the letter dedicating the Meditations on First Philosophy to the Faculty of Theology of the Sorbonne, where Descartes says that he carried out the injunction of the Fourth Lateran Council (1513–17) that “Christian philosophers” should try to prove the immateriality of the soul (Descartes, 2:4).